evkx/evkx.github.io/content/models/yangwang/u9/U9/_index.md

 ### Seats

-#### First row seats
+#### First Row Seats

 The YangWang U9 offers a single type of front seat.

-The following functionalities are available on the **** seat.
+The following functionalities are available on the **** seat:

-- electric adjustment
+- Electric adjustment

-You can choose from 1 different materials/colors for this seat type.
+You can choose from 1 different materials/colors for this seat type:

 - Black [Alcantara upholstering](../../../../technology/seats/materials/#alcantara)

-## Climate system
+## Climate System

-There is one climate system available.
+There is one climate system available:

 - **1-zone climate system:** Supports only controlling one shared zone for the whole car.

 This model has not a [heat pump](../../../../technology/hvac/#heat-pump).
 This can increase consumption in cold weather compared to models with a heat pump.

-## Comfort features
+## Comfort Features

 The YangWang U9 includes several features to enhance comfort and convenience:

-- **Keyless entry:** Allows access to the car without needing to find the key, as long as you have it with you..
+- **Keyless Entry:** Allows access to the car without needing to find the key, as long as you have it with you..
-- **Keyless go:** Enables starting the car without using the key.
+- **Keyless Go:** Enables starting the car without using the key.

 {{<evkxdisplayaddarticle />}}

-## User interface and control
+## User Interface and Control

 The YangWang U9 has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
 In addition, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the center console  and one [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) in front of the passenger seat.